bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 #### verify_requests_count

-This function verifies that the given request count is a information on BandChain at the given block height.
+This function verifies that the given request count is a information on Bandchain at the given block height.

 params